Battling Gibbs Phenomenon: On Finite Element Approximations of Discontinuous Solutions of PDEs

 \section{Introduction}

-For a wide range of partial differential equations, their solutions can be discontinuous.
+For a wide range of partial differential equations, their solutions can be discontinuous or nearly discontinuous.
 For example, for singularly perturbed problems, when the transient layer is very sharp, the solution can be viewed as discontinuous, see \cite{RST:08,FR:11}.
-For linear and nonlinear hyperbolic equations, the discontinuous solutions can be caused by a discontinuous initial data or shock forming, see \cite{HW:08,Hesthaven:18}.
-Sometime, the location of discontinuity is known, for example, the discontinuity in the initial or boundary data.
+For linear and nonlinear hyperbolic equations, discontinuous solutions can be caused by discontinuous initial data or shock forming, see \cite{HW:08,Hes:18}.
+For some cases, the location of discontinuity is known, for example, the discontinuity in the initial or boundary data.
 For many other cases, the exact location of discontinuity is unknown.
-When different numerical methods are used to solve such problems, the numerical solutions are often {\em oscillatory} near a discontinuity, i.e., it overshoots (and undershoots).
-In spectral methods and Fourier analysis, it is also called the Gibbs phenomena, see \cite{HH:79,GS:97}.
-Such spurious oscillations are unacceptable for many situations, see for example, page 209 of Hesthaven \cite{Hesthaven:18}.
-Such oscillations are essentially caused by a simple fact: continuous functions are used to approximate a discontinuous function.
-In numerical methods, some tricks are used to eliminate or reduce the Gibbs phenomena: artificial viscosity, limiters, filters, and ENO/WENO schemes, see \cite{HW:08,Hesthaven:18,GS:97}.
+When different numerical methods are used to solve such problems, the numerical solution is often {\em oscillatory} near a discontinuity, i.e., it overshoots (and undershoots).
+In spectral methods and Fourier analysis, it is called the Gibbs phenomenon, see \cite{HH:79,GS:97}.
+In some literature, they are also called {\em wiggles}, see \cite{Wesseling:01}.
+Such spurious oscillations or wiggles are unacceptable in many situations; see discussions on page 209 of Hesthaven \cite{Hes:18} for examples.
+These oscillations are essentially caused by a simple fact: continuous functions are used to approximate a discontinuous function.
+In numerical methods (finite difference, finite volume, spectral, and discontinuous Galerkin methods) for hyperbolic equations, some nonlinear tricks are used to eliminate or reduce the Gibbs phenomenon: artificial viscosity, limiters, filters, and other methods, see \cite{HW:08,Hes:18,GS:97}.